 In recent years, the demand for qualified engineering talent has soared.
-And due to rapid growth within the cleantech and renewable energy space, new roles in engineering and technology are emerging almost by the day.
+And due to rapid growth within automation and robotics and the renewable energy space, new roles in engineering are emerging almost by the day.

-With over 60 years of talent acquisition experience, Acara is well-equipped to source and recruit engineering and technology candidates for our clients.
-Our team of recruitment professionals is committed to implementing innovative people strategies that deliver results and empower the workforce.
-Through our suite of contingent and direct hire placement services, Acara prides itself on connecting premier talent with rewarding careers.
+With over 60 years of talent acquisition experience, Acara is well-equipped to source and recruit engineering and technology candidates across an array of job disciplines.
+At Acara, we are committed to implementing innovative people strategies that deliver results and empower the workforce.
+Through our suite of contingent and direct hire placement services, we help our clients discover premier talent nationwide.

-All compensation figures within our enclosed salary guide have been generated via Emsi—a premier provider of labor market data and analytics.
-Emsi’s sophisticated software is underpinned by an array of verified public and government sources.
+All compensation figures within our enclosed salary guide were generated via Lightcast—a premier labor market data and analytics provider.
+An array of verified public and government sources underpins Lightcast’s sophisticated software.
 The tool drives in-depth industry analysis by delivering accurate summaries of the labor and compensation market.

 $1 trillion infrastructure package

-As our nation’s weather patterns continue to change, so too must our plan to address these climate fluctuations.
-Engineers will play a critical role in more effectively designing cities and states to protect against hurricanes, tornadoes, and other natural disasters.
+As our nation’s weather patterns change, so must our plan to address these climate fluctuations.
+Engineers will play a critical role in designing cities and states more effectively to protect against hurricanes, tornadoes, and other natural disasters.
 A push towards innovative and sustainable infrastructure can help to assuage the damage caused by climate change.
-Engineers will be at the forefront of this push to help protect our communities and lessen the impact of inclement weather.
+A greater focus is placed on analyzing, quantifying, and modeling of carbon data which has brought technology to the forefront in the day-to-day role of engineers.
+Engineers will be helping to lead this push to protect our communities and lessen the impact of inclement weather.

-As artificial intelligence (AI) becomes a pivotal part of the twenty-first-century, companies will continue to rely on AI tasks as part of their everyday business.
-With increased utilization comes increased demand, and the need for these AI professionals in engineering will only grow over the next several years.
+As artificial intelligence (AI) becomes a pivotal part of the twenty-first century, companies will continue to rely on AI tasks as part of their everyday business.
+With increased utilization comes increased demand, and the need for these AI professionals in engineering will only continue to grow over the next several years.
 From contextual advertising and language translation to visual identification or perception, engineers will continue to propel this emerging discipline forward.

-The advent of new technologies has helped companies modernize how to optimize their user experience (UX).
-As the consumer market has become heavily focused on fostering an exceptional customer experience, UX engineers will remain highly sought after in the employment market.
+New technologies have helped companies modernize how to optimize their user experience (UX).
+As the consumer market has become heavily focused on fostering an exceptional online customer experience, UX engineers will remain highly sought after in the employment market.
+Every $1 invested in UX yields a $2 to $100 return—a return of 9,900 percent.
 Because all elements of user research, concept design, prototyping, and implementation are handled by UX engineers, these professionals can find their niche in just about any industry.

 Average job growth for all occupations is 4%.
-The positions with the highest projected growth in engineering are (data from the Bureau of Labor Statistics):
+The positions with the highest projected growth in engineering are:

 "*" indicates required fields